-Certain the Baker-Shasta Projects are subject to net smelter return ("NSR") royalties that range from 0.5% to 2.5%.
+In December 2020, the Company completed the acquisition of the Baker-Shasta, Mets, and Bot projects (collectively the "Baker-Shasta Projects") located in the Toodoggone region of British Columbia.
+Certain Baker-Shasta claims are subject to net smelter return ("NSR") royalties that range from 0.5% to 2.5%.